Hotels in Belgrade & Rental Apartments in Belgrade

 It's not near the medical facilities used by Dr Djinovic.
 And the main complaint of the hotel's guests is that it's difficult to find.
 But it has large, well-furnished rooms and provides a complimentary breakfast.

-Nearest to the hospital is Hotel M [Best Western].
-We've seen guests pay a fairly wide range of prices there.
+Nearest to one of the hospitals which we often use for pediatric patients is Hotel M [Best Western].
+We've seen guests pay a wide range of prices there.
+Negotiate carefully.